Flash Bios Service

 In most cases: YES.
 By wrong BIOS-Updates, CIH-Virus, Power failure, or if the PC hangs while updating.
 But, if you have bought a used Mainboard and the first Boot shows a blank/black screen, it don't must be the BIOS-Chip.
 It could be every part of your Hardware.
 Please contact first the Mainboard-Seller.

-At least, it could be that the Chip is defective and must be replaced. (see also her: The repaired Chip is back, but it doesn't work?)
+At least, it could be that the Chip is defective and must be replaced. (see also: The PC don't boot up after inserting the new chip?)

 How much time requires the repair?

-We are using 3 Industrial-Multi-Programmer.
-If you have send us the cash inside your delivery, we often do the Back-Shipment on the same arrival day.
+I'm using 3 Industrial-Multi-Programmer.
+If you have send me the cash inside your delivery, i'll often do the Back-Shipment on the same arrival day.

-Remember: after your payment has arrived us, we'll send you, as soon as we can, the re-programmed chip back to your address.
+Remember: after your payment has arrived, i'll send you, as soon as i can, the re-programmed chip back to your address.

 Which informations are needed to send my chip to BIOSFLASH?

-• Chip manufacturer, Chip type, Design (PLCC-32 or DIL)
+• Chip manufacturer, Chip type, Chip package design

 • Mainboard type and manufacturer (incl.
 Revisionsnumber, if known?)